TanStack/table/docs/src/pages/docs/api/useResizeColumns.md

 ### Table Options

 - `disableResizing: Bool`

   - Defaults to `false`
   - When set to `true`, resizing is disabled across the entire table

+- `reverseResizer: Bool`
+  - Defaults to `undefined`
+  - When set to `true`,use it for rtl layout. resizing will be reversed witch means by moving resizer to right the column width will be decreases in ltr layouts.

 ### Column Options